Weight Room Design 101

 - 3. Layout and space planning – this is one of the fun stages of your school’s project.
 You will use the information from the planning or program design stage to map out the space needed for each key area of your weight room or strength room.
 Your designer has extensive experience in space planning, and strength room or weight room design.
 Your designer will coordinate your budget expectations to provide a design that delivers effective use of your space.
 Maximizing space is critical to ensure you stay on budget and achieve goals set in pre-planning.

 I say this is one of the fun stages because it allows you to see your space for your room coming life with the layout.
 You get to start imagining how your equipment choices will fit into your space.
-Imagine the variety of equipment choices with focus on your brand, and your vision for the student athlete experience.
+Imagine the variety of equipment choices with a focus on your brand, and your vision for the student-athlete experience.
 These choices factor into the layout and design of your weight room.
 Meaning, either your budget grows or your space available.
-The demand on your facility grows with more athletes and teams using this space.
+The demand for your facility grows with more athletes and teams using this space.

-Program flexibility, branding, volume of use, and student safety are all equal considerations that allows facility design and layout to change as your needs change.
+Program flexibility, branding, the volume of use, and student safety are all equal considerations that allow facility design and layout to change as your needs change.
 Inserted platforms within the floor, are not movable, which locks you into a binary design.
 We say, “be locked into nothing — prepare for growth, and maintain flexibility.”
-Layout, and spatial planning isn’t a position taken for appearance alone.
+Layout and spatial planning isn’t a position taken for appearance alone.
 The most important position in design is practical working functionality.

 An important point to cover in the creative stage is the opportunity to create photorealistic 3D images of your proposed space.
 These images give the viewer a real perspective of the design.
-3D images show the new facility after planning, construction and equipment selection and placement is complete — before investment.
+3D images show the new facility after planning, construction, and equipment selection and placement are completed — before investment.
 They serve to share team logos and mascots for branding and image building to use with finance requests.
-Create emotional connections with 3D, photorealistic high value images.
+Create emotional connections with 3D, photorealistic high-value images.
 These images move the ball further ahead with prospective financial stakeholders.

 - 5. Construction documents – an important stage where an architect will take the CAD (computer aided drawing) files containing the creative design, floor plan and all details provided by your space planner/designer.
 These CAD files include blueprints with all required specifications.
 This is the blueprint of the actual design and construction concept.
 This includes any demolition of current structures.
 Walls, doors and other elements might need removal before construction.
 These factors complete the blueprint.